As used in this chapter and Chapter 5119. of the Revised Code:

 (A) "Mental illness" means a substantial disorder of thought, mood, perception, orientation, or memory that grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life.

-(B) "Mentally ill person subject to hospitalization by court order" means a mentally ill person who, because of the person's illness:
+(B) "Mentally ill person subject to court order" means a mentally ill person who, because of the person's illness:

 (1) Represents a substantial risk of physical harm to self as manifested by evidence of threats of, or attempts at, suicide or serious self-inflicted bodily harm;

 (2) Represents a substantial risk of physical harm to others as manifested by evidence of recent homicidal or other violent behavior, evidence of recent threats that place another in reasonable fear of violent behavior and serious physical harm, or other evidence of present dangerousness;

 (3) Represents a substantial and immediate risk of serious physical impairment or injury to self as manifested by evidence that the person is unable to provide for and is not providing for the person's basic physical needs because of the person's mental illness and that appropriate provision for those needs cannot be made immediately available in the community; or

 (4) Would benefit from treatment for the person's mental illness and is in need of such treatment as manifested by evidence of behavior that creates a grave and imminent risk to substantial rights of others or the person;

 (a) Would benefit from treatment as manifested by evidence of behavior that indicates all of the following:

 (i) The person is unlikely to survive safely in the community without supervision, based on a clinical determination.

 (ii) The person has a history of lack of compliance with treatment for mental illness and one of the following applies: